Photo Credit:

 Noted critic Steven J. Beattie wrote that book is "a philosophical rumination on the nature of human agency in the guise of a dystopian narrative about technology and a global pandemic."
 From the Toronto Star: "Over punchy, effortless chapters Hetherington spins a delectably serpentine tale."
 The book has received additional praise in Quill and Quire, the Literary Review of Canada, CBC The Next Chapter, etc. Brought to life by Sierra Kline and OrangeSky Productions, Autonomy is available as an Audiobook on Audible.

-Based on her Masters' thesis project, Hetherington's digital fiction project I HAVE TO TELL YOU (0s&1s, 2014) was reviewed and mentioned in places like the LA Review of Books, HTMLGiant, Ploughshares.
+An experiment in digitality and polyphony, Hetherington's digital fiction project I HAVE TO TELL YOU (0s&1s, 2014) was described as "lovely, liquid and accomplished" by the LA Review of Books and heralded as "the great American novel, but of course it's Canadian'' by HTML Giant.
 Victoria's writing has appeared or will appear in Hazlitt, Taddle Creek, EVENT, Joyland, This Magazine, Broken Pencil Magazine, The Puritan, The Trinity Review, The Toronto Quarterly, The Waterhouse Review, This Recording, The Hart House Review and others.
-Hetherington served as Fiction Editor at Broken Pencil Magazine and as a facilitator for the Toronto Writers Collective.
-Victoria has spoken at Word on the Street festival, and will appear at Fan Expo Canada, the International Festival of Authors in Toronto and Calgary-based Wordfest.
+Hetherington served as Fiction Editor at Broken Pencil Magazine.

 ADDRESS